 The Urban Water Use Objective formula accounts for local conditions such as population, weather and irrigable area.
 It is important to have tools that can aggregate this data so the objective and water usage can be reported by water agencies to the State annually.

 Urban Water Use Objective Formula (Simplified)

 For a full explanation of the Urban Water Use Objective Formula, please see the Making Water Conservation a California Way of Life Primer available at the State Water Board’s Water Conservation Portal website:

-State Provided Aerial Imagery: In 2021, the state will provide a 2018 aerial mapping dataset at a resolution of 1-foot-per-pixel that can be used by agencies to calculate their water use objectives.
-SAWPA can help agencies match individual water meter geospatial location data to the aerial mapping data to assign each water meter an outdoor water budget.
+In 2021, the state provided a 2018 aerial mapping dataset at a resolution of 1-foot-per-pixel that can be used by agencies to calculate their water use objectives.

-State Levied Fines: Using these water use efficiency tools can help agencies avoid fines that will be levied starting in 2027 for those that do not meet their objective.
+Using SAWPA water use efficiency tools can help agencies avoid fines that will be levied in the long-term for those that do not meet their objective.
 These fines would be levied on the agencies, not individual customers.

-Fine-tuning the SAWPA Tools: More work is needed by the state before water suppliers can start reporting against the calculated objectives.
+More work is needed by the state before water suppliers can start reporting against calculated objectives (i.e. budgets).
 For example, some landscape areas are unique to certain parts of California.
 The state will work with water agencies to develop standards for swimming pools, spas and other features.
-SAWPA will continue to engage with the state and fine tune any SAWPA-led aerial mapping efforts and the Customer Water Budget Tool as specific standards are developed.
+SAWPA will continue to engage with the state and fine tune any SAWPA-led aerial mapping efforts as specific standards are developed.